brakmic/OpenUI5_Table_Demo/README.md

 A live demo is located <a href="http://brakmic.de/openui5/" target="_blank">here</a>.

 I'm still experimenting with it, so expect some rough edges.
 However, there are a few helper modules for easier creation of tables & columns.
-Also, I used the wonderful <a href="http://www.json-generator.com/" target="_blank">JSON generator</a> to create 1000 example entries to fill the table widget.
+Also, I used the wonderful <a href="http://www.json-generator.com/" target="_blank">JSON generator</a> to create example entries for the table widget.

 Inside the *Scripts/advarics* directory you'll find *controls*, *models* and *config*